 Trend Analysis of Maximum Temperature

-Trend analysis can be described as the analysis of changes over a time series. temperature, being an independent weather parameter, was analyzed for its monthly, seasonal, and annual trends using the Mann-Kendall Test and Sen’s Slope Estimator method.
+Trend analysis can be described as the analysis of changes over a time series.
+Temperature, being an independent weather parameter, was analyzed for its monthly, seasonal, and annual trends using the Mann-Kendall Test and Sen’s Slope Estimator method.
 The Mann-Kendall Test assesses the presence of a monotonic increase or decrease in trend based on the normalized test statistic (Z) value.
 Sen’s Slope Estimator, a non-parametric method, provides the rate of increase or decrease in trend.
 Both methods are detailed as follows:

 Mann Kendall method